 Α Regulations - Make sure you understand the rules 1 Be on time for your on-screen test(s).
 If you are late, your work might not be accepted.
 2 Do not become involved in any unfair or dishonest practice during the on-screen test.
 3 If you try to cheat, or break the rules in any way, you could be disqualified from all your exams.
 4 Only take into the exam room the materials and equipment which are allowed.
 5 You must not take into the exam room: a) notes; b) AirPods, Earphones/Earbuds, an iPod, a mobile phone, a MP3/4 player or similar device, a watch, smart glasses or any other smart device.
 Unless you are told otherwise, you must not have access to: a) the internet, email, data stored on the hard drive, or portable storage media such as floppy disks, CDs and memory sticks; b) pre-prepared templates.
 Remember: possession of unauthorised material is breaking the rules, even if you do not intend to use it, and you will be subject to penalty and possible disqualification.
-6 b) pre-prepared templates.
-Remember: possession of unauthorised material is breaking the rules, even if you do not intend to use 6 7 b) pre-prepared templates.
-Remember: possession of unauthorised material is breaking the rules, even if you do not intend to use it, and you will be subject to penalty and possible disqualification. b) pre-prepared templates.
-Remember: possession of unauthorised material is breaking the rules, even if you do not intend to use it, and you will be subject to penalty and possible disqualification.
-If you have a watch, the invigilator will ask you to hand it to them.
-7 b) pre-prepared templates.
-Remember: possession of unauthorised material is breaking the rules, even if you do not intend to use it, and you will be subject to penalty and possible disqualification.
-If you have a watch, the invigilator will ask you to hand it to them.
-Do not talk to or try to communicate with or disturb other candidates once you have entered the exam room.
-If you leave the exam room unaccompanied by an invigilator before the on-screen test has finished, you will 7 b) pre-prepared templates.
-Remember: possession of unauthorised material is breaking the rules, even if you do not intend to use it, and you will be subject to penalty and possible disqualification.
-If you have a watch, the invigilator will ask you to hand it to them.
-Do not talk to or try to communicate with or disturb other candidates once you have entered the exam room.
-If you leave the exam room unaccompanied by an invigilator before the on-screen test has finished, you will not be allowed to return.
-7 8 9 Remember: possession of unauthorised material is breaking the rules, even if you do not intend to use it, and you will be subject to penalty and possible disqualification.
-If you have a watch, the invigilator will ask you to hand it to them.
-Do not talk to or try to communicate with or disturb other candidates once you have entered the exam room.
-If you leave the exam room unaccompanied by an invigilator before the on-screen test has finished, you will not be allowed to return.
-Do not borrow anything from another candidate during the on-screen test.
-7 8 9 B Remember: possession of unauthorised material is breaking the rules, even if you do not intend to use it, and you will be subject to penalty and possible disqualification.
-If you have a watch, the invigilator will ask you to hand it to them.
-Do not talk to or try to communicate with or disturb other candidates once you have entered the exam room.
-If you leave the exam room unaccompanied by an invigilator before the on-screen test has finished, you will not be allowed to return.
-Do not borrow anything from another candidate during the on-screen test.
-Information - Make sure you attend your on-screen test and bring what you need Know the date and time of your on-screen test(s).
-Arrive at least ten minutes before the start of your on- 7 8 9 B Remember: possession of unauthorised material is breaking the rules, even if you do not intend to use it, and you will be subject to penalty and possible disqualification.
-If you have a watch, the invigilator will ask you to hand it to them.
-Do not talk to or try to communicate with or disturb other candidates once you have entered the exam room.
-If you leave the exam room unaccompanied by an invigilator before the on-screen test has finished, you will not be allowed to return.
-Do not borrow anything from another candidate during the on-screen test.
-Information - Make sure you attend your on-screen test and bring what you need Know the date and time of your on-screen test(s).
+6 If you have a watch, the invigilator will ask you to hand it to them.
+7 Do not talk to or try to communicate with or disturb other candidates once you have entered the exam room.
+8 If you leave the exam room unaccompanied by an invigilator before the on-screen test has finished, you will not be allowed to return.
+9 Do not borrow anything from another candidate during the on-screen test. В Information - Make sure you attend your on-screen test and bring what you need 1 Know the date and time of your on-screen test(s).
 Arrive at least ten minutes before the start of your on-screen test.
+2 If you arrive late for an on-screen test, report to the invigilator running the test. l - if you arrive late for arrorr screen test, report to the invigilator running the test.
+3 If you arrive more than one hour after the published starting time for the on-screen test, you may not be allowed to take it.